 My Approach to Helping

 Getting started with therapy can be really hard.
 Sometimes our lives are really busy and we have many items on the to-do list.
-A lot of times, our mental health can be a last priority.
+A lot of times, our mental health can be the last priority.
 We live in a culture that doesn't value our mental health, as much as other aspects of our well-being.
-If you are interested in taking back your mental health (and other areas)- I would like to help.
+If you are interested in taking back your mental health and wellness (and other areas)- I would like to help.